arvind00/practice-angular/tutorials/01 routing/09 protect routes with canactivate.md

 - Learn to protect a route and child routes with CanActivate router guard

 ## Scenario Briefing
-- Let fake a login service
+- Let us fake a login service
 - Guard the `/books` and it's child routes based on whether the user is logged in or not

 ## Step 1 - Generate a router guard that implements CanActivate